 Good attendance to school is intrinsically linked to high attainment and positive wellbeing.
 Therefore, at The Adeyfield Academy we place huge importance on our students attending school everyday.

 It is very important that students aim to attend school every day, only absent when they are physically too unwell.
 Our school target for attendance is 96% and we set all students this target.
 It is a parent/carer's legal responsibility to ensure that their child attends school regularly and is not absent without good reason.

 Research shows that children who attend school regularly are happier learners than those who miss school on a regular basis.
 Children who miss school often fall behind with their studies and can become socially isolated.
 We monitor attendance very carefully and you will be contacted if your child's attendance falls below target.
-We want all Adeyfield students to be happy attending school and if you feel that your son/daughter is becoming reluctant to attend, please do not hesitate to contact their Form Tutor, Head of Year or the designated Senior Leader Mr Hutchinson.
+We want all Adeyfield students to be happy attending school and if you feel that your child is becoming reluctant to attend, please do not hesitate to contact their Form Tutor or Head of Year.

 The school week is organised into 25 one-hour lessons; five one-hour lessons a day.

 Students should arrive at the school site by 8.30am each morning.
 Breakfast is available every day in the school canteen from 7.50am until 8.30am.

 Students will have a weekly assembly during form time.